James R. Williams

 Muncie, IN 47305

 Jim is a certified Mediator, Arbitrator, and is registered as private judge by the Indiana Division of State Court Administration.
-He has served as a mediator and arbitrator in over 800 cases throughout the Midwest, many with multi-million-dollar damage claims.
+He has served as a mediator and arbitrator in over 1,000 family and civil cases throughout the Midwest, many with multi-million-dollar damage claims or marital estates.
 He represents a wide range of clients in transactional matters as well as in trial and appellate litigation.
 Jim practiced law with White & Raub in Indianapolis from 1991 through 1994.
-He joined DeFur Voran from 1994 until 1997.
+He joined DeFur Voran in 1994.
 He served as judge of the Union County Circuit Court from 1998-2004, and served as a Senior Judge until 2008.
 Mr. Williams returned to DeFur Voran in January of 2005.

 Wabash College (A.B., summa cum laude, 1988)